NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 Posted by Hedding Law Firm | Jan 18, 2019

-Federal sentences can be reduced for substantial assistance in investigating or prosecuting another, and the mandatory minimum may not have to be followed.
+Federal sentences can be reduced for substantial assistance in investigating or prosecuting another individual, and the mandatory minimum may not be required to be served.
 Rules under which a sentence is commonly reduced for “substantial assistance " include Section 5K1.1 of the U.S. Sentencing Guidelines and Rule 35 of the Federal Rules of Criminal Procedure.

 Both of these motions fall under 18 U.S.C. § 3553(e).
 These rules can be used to reduce a mandatory minimum sentence.

 When it comes to cooperation in federal cases across the nation, prosecutors aim to get individuals charged with crimes to cooperate.
 This cooperation, which they refer to as substantial assistance, can lead to significant benefits.
-It involves assisting in prosecuting other people who are already indicted or who have not been indicted by the federal government.
+It involves assisting in prosecuting individuals who have already been indicted or who have not been indicted by the federal government.
+The potential benefits of this cooperation can bring a sense of hope and optimism to those facing federal charges.

 When a person cooperates with the government, this cooperation is documented in their plea agreement.
 If they provide substantial assistance, the government will reciprocate with a benefit.
 This benefit can be a reduction in the sentence, often referred to as a 5 K departure, which can significantly reduce the time a person spends in prison.
 For more information, see related: Use of Federal Rule Criminal Procedure 35(b).